-Appropriate studies have not been performed on the relationship of age to the effects of thyrotropin alfa injection in children younger than 16 years of age.
+Appropriate studies have not been performed on the relationship of age to the effects of thyrotropin alfa injection in children.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of thyrotropin alfa injection in the elderly.
-However, elderly patients are more likely to have arrhythmia or heart problems which may require caution in patients receiving thyrotropin alfa.
+However, elderly patients are more likely to have thyroid problems (eg, hyperthyroidism) which may require caution in patients receiving thyrotropin alfa.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.